mesa1014/ICC_2D/README.md

 ```

-- if you want to use an exponential material law, copy /utils/SchmidCostaExponentialLaw2d.cpp (and .hpp) files to /Chaste/continuum_mechanics/src/problem/material_laws/ and change the constants if necessary.
+- if you want to use an exponential material law, copy /utils/SchmidCostaExponentialLaw2d.cpp (and .hpp) files to /Chaste/continuum_mechanics/src/problem/material_laws/ and change the constants inside the code if necessary.
 This material law is not stable and most of the time the solver does not converge!
 Consider using Mooney-Rivlin material law (it's the default in the main test code (line 148, 163) at the moment):

 ```
 sudo docker cp /utils/SchmidCostaExponentialLaw2d.cpp chaste:/home/chaste/src/continuum_mechanics/src/problem/material_laws/